How to calculate sell-through rate & improve it if it’s too low

 The limitations of sell-through rate

 Sell-through rate is a helpful metric for managing inventory, but it’s not perfect.
-First, sell-through rate only tells you how quickly you’re selling through your inventory, not how profitable those sales are.
+First, it only tells you how quickly you’re selling through your inventory, not how profitable those sales are.
 So, even if you have a high sell-through rate, you might not be making as much money as you could be.

 Third, sell-through rate can be affected by seasonal factors that are out of your control.
 For example, if you sell winter clothes, you’ll probably have a higher sell-through rate in the winter than in the summer.
 This doesn’t mean your business is doing better in the winter; it just means that people are buying more winter clothes.